GuyKomari/Customer-Management-Server-Side-Application/README.md

 # Customer-Management-Server-Side-Application

-This project is a simple customer management server-side application, Implemented by the following frameworks and tools:
+This project is a simple customer management server-side application, implemented by the following frameworks and tools:

  - Maven
- - Spring Boot
+ - Spring
  - REST API with JSON
- - Swagger and Swagger-UI
+ - Swagger
  - Hibernate JPA connection with H2 Database
  - Docker Plug-in
  - DevTools